gluehbirnenkopf/gradle-jib/README.md

 This will use `gradle.properties` to parameterize the JIB configuration inside `build.gradle`.
 As there are sensitive information like username + password, please configure them in your local user `~/.gradle/gradle.properties`.

+All other actions can be taken from the official [Gradle JIB docs](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin).